12 best casinos in Las Vegas

-Las Vegas (CNN) — Between the glitz, the glam, the endless buffets and those seas of slot machines, mega-hotels in Las Vegas quickly can blend together.
+Las Vegas (CNN) — Between the glitz, the glam, the endless buffets and those seas of slot machines, megahotels in Las Vegas quickly can blend together.

-Still, to be clear: Not all Vegas resorts are created equal.
+Still, to be clear: Not all Vegas resort destinations are created equal.
 Some properties excel with casino offerings, while others shine in the food and beverage department.
 Some have great spas, while others are great for non-gamblers.

-Here are 12 of our favorite casino hotels where guests can roll the dice, eat like royalty, party like Rhianna or Ed Sheeran and take in some unforgettable views.
+Here are 12 of our favorite casino hotels where guests can roll the dice, eat like royalty, party like Rhianna or Ed Sheeran and take in some unforgettable views as they play:

 The sports book—that part of the casino where you wager on sports—inside Caesars Palace is a sports-lover's paradise that draws huge crowds and delivers a tailgating-style experience during big games to the 15,580-square-foot corner of the gaming floor.